Service business ideas you can start with low costs

 Landscaping and lawn care services

-Landscaping services include building and maintaining garden areas, patios, and outdoor spaces.
-This also includes lawn installation and maintenance, including lawn mowing, mulching, pruning, trimming, and general garden services.
+Landscaping services include building and maintaining gardens, patios, and outdoor spaces.
+Lawn care covers mowing, mulching, pruning, trimming, and general maintenance.

 Handyperson services